reddoma742/Davisson-Germer-DTQEM/WHITEPAPER.md

   publisher = {Zenodo},
   doi = {10.5281/zenodo.20349674}
 }

+10. Acknowledgments

+The author acknowledges the use of AI language models (Gemini, DeepSeek, Claude) for coding assistance, manuscript formatting, and preliminary discussions.
+These tools were used under the author's supervision, and the author remains solely responsible for the final physical model, scientific conclusions, and any errors.

+Special thanks to "Clore" (anonymous colleague) for mathematical improvement proposals (D1-D6 models).

 ---

 11. Conclusion

-DTQEM v47.0 presents a coherent, self-consistent, and falsifiable physical hypothesis:
+DTQEM v47.1 presents a coherent, self-consistent, and falsifiable physical hypothesis:

 Quantum decoherence has a relativistic component.
 When a quantum particle moves relative to its measuring apparatus, the proper-time discrepancy \Delta\tau destroys phase coherence at a rate determined by \tau_c.